Only BJP-led alliance can secure Punjab, uproot drug problem: Amit Shah | Politics

 He also raised the issue of religious conversion of Sikhs and Hindus in the state and lambasted the Channi-led government for 'failing' to check this practice.

-Shah claimed that religious conversion of Sikhs and Hindus was a big problem in Punjab. ''These religious conversions cannot be stopped by Channi sahib,'' he said, adding that the AAP couldn't stop them either.
+Shah claimed that religious conversions were a big problem in Punjab. ''These religious conversions cannot be stopped by Channi sahib,'' he said, adding that the AAP couldn't stop them either.

 He asserted that only the BJP could stop the conversions.

-At another rally at Patiala, the Union Home Minister praised former chief minister Amarinder Singh, saying he always rose above partisan considerations when it came to the issues concerning national security.
+At another rally at Patiala, the Union minister praised former chief minister Amarinder Singh, saying he always rose above partisan considerations when it came to issues concerning national security.

-He said when he became the Home Minister in 2019, he felt quite concerned about the security along the Punjab border.
-“But once I spoke to Amarinder, I felt relaxed”, Shah recalled as Amarinder was present.
+The BJP leader said that when he became the home minister in 2019, he felt quite concerned about the security along the Punjab border ''but once I spoke to Amarinder, I felt relaxed''.

-Shah said the way the Congress party had treated a senior leader like Amarinder, it (Congress) must not get a single seat from Patiala.
+Shah said the way the Congress treated a senior leader like Singh, the party should not get even a single seat from Patiala.

-The BJP is contesting February 20 polls in alliance with Amarinder Singh led Punjab Lok Congress and SAD (Sanyukt).
+The BJP is contesting February 20 polls in alliance with Singh-led Punjab Lok Congress and the SAD (Sanyukt).

+At another rally in Amritsar on Sunday evening, Shah appealed to the people to give five years to the BJP-led alliance for a ''drug-free and mafia-free Punjab''.

+He paid obeisance at the Golden Temple, the Durgiana Temple and Shri Valmiki Tirath in Amritsar.

 Earlier at Ludhiana, Shah recalled the sacrifices made by the people of Punjab during the freedom struggle and also praised the state for contributing immensely towards making the country self-sufficient in foodgrain production.